 Annual Progress Reports

-By 30 June each year, all continuing Queen’s graduate students (that is, not including 1-year MA students) are responsible for submitting a written report to their supervisor, and if applicable the supervisory committee, detailing their progress since the last report, and plans/objectives for the next year.
-The purpose of this form is to enhance communication between student and committee, to identify any obstacles early so they may be addressed, and to provide SGS with information about student publications and conference papers as required by the Queen’s Quality Assurance Policy.
+By 30 June each year, all continuing Queen’s graduate students (that is, not including 1-year MA students) are responsible for submitting a written report to their supervisor, detailing their progress since the last report, and plans/objectives for the next year.
+The purpose of this form is to enhance communication between student and their supervisor, to identify any obstacles early so they may be addressed, and to provide SGSPA with information about student publications and conference papers as required by the Queen’s Quality Assurance Policy.
 Please note that this report is required in addition to any such requirements related to your funding (e.g. SSHRC Annual Progress Report).

-After you fill out the SGS Annual Progress Report E-Form, your report will be reviewed by your supervisor, and committee members if applicable; you will then have a chance to respond to their comments.
-Finally, the Director of Cultural Studies will review and sign it before it is filed.
+After you fill out the SGSPA Annual Progress Report E-Form, your report will be reviewed by your supervisor; you will then have a chance to respond to their comments.
+Finally, the Program will review each APR before it is filed.

 N.b.: Continuing MA students should use the PhD form, as there is no separate form for MA students.